How Much Does Composite Decking Cost in 2025?

 Does Composite Decking Increase Home Value?

 Absolutely, installing a composite deck can significantly boost your home's value.
-Homeowners see a remarkable ROI of 82.9% on deck additions, with an average resale value of nearly $14,600.
+On average, deck additions recoup 82.9% of their cost, or $14,600, when it’s time to sell.
 A composite deck doesn't just expand your living space; it also appeals to potential buyers seeking low-maintenance, durable outdoor areas.

 Composite decks resist rot, fading, and warping, so future owners won't have to worry about costly repairs.
 By enhancing your home's functionality and curb appeal, a well-designed composite deck makes your property stand out and can even help it sell faster.